 We recycled the old faucet.

 Total cost (42% off msrp): $94 (free with gift cards)

-Long story short (I previously highlighted 10 appliance shopping tips and where to find the best appliance deals and get at least 25% off EVERY TIME) – we ended up going with highly rated, yet low cost Whirlpool appliances, all from Sears.
+Long story short (I previously highlighted 10 appliance shopping tips and where to find the best appliance deals and get at least 25% off) – we ended up going with highly rated, yet low cost Whirlpool appliances, all from Sears (rest in peace).
 This was after much shopping around and Craigslist scouring.

 All appliances were stainless steel (the fridge was faux stainless) and the dishwasher and fridge were extremely high efficiency and Energy Star (microwaves and ovens are not rated by Energy Star).